Adiseal Marble Adhesive Glue: Strong, Flexible, Waterproof Bond

 Glue for marble or granite

-Adiglue can be used to glue marble or glue granite, but it is not as flexible or strong as Adiseal construction adhesive & sealant or Adiseal Hi-Grab adhesive.
+Adiglue can be used to glue marble, granite or other stones, but it is not as flexible or strong as Adiseal construction adhesive & sealant or Adiseal Hi-Grab adhesive.

 In the provided example, a metal handle was successfully glued to a heavy concrete slab using Adiglue.
 Prior to applying the adhesive, the concrete surface was sealed with Adiglue Activator to prevent absorption.
 However, when using Adiseal adhesive & sealant or Adiseal Hi-Grab to attach the metal handle to concrete, marble or granite, concrete sealing is not necessary.